baochuquan/taskloop/README.md

 # Usage
 TaskLoop provides a series of commands for workflows, as well as a set of syntax rules for users to customize their tasks.

-When using Taskloop, we recommend that you use a git project or a local directory to manage all your scheduled tasks.
+When using taskloop, we recommend that you use a git project or a local directory to manage all your scheduled tasks.
 This doesn't mean that you have to centralize management in just one place; of course, you can use multiple git projects or directories to manage different types of scheduled tasks.
 Taskloop supports these different management methods; these are just recommendations.